microsoftgraph/msgraph-sdk-powershell/src/Groups/beta/docs/Microsoft.Graph.Beta.Groups.md

 ### [Set-MgBetaGroupLicense](Set-MgBetaGroupLicense.md)
 Add or remove licenses on the group.
 Licenses assigned to the group will be assigned to all users in the group.
-To learn more about group-based licensing, see What is group-based licensing in Azure Active Directory.
+To learn more about group-based licensing, see What is group-based licensing in Microsoft Entra ID.
 To get the subscriptions available in the directory, perform a GET subscribedSkus request.
 This API is available in the following national cloud deployments.